MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 ::: moniker range=">=azs-1905"
 ## Archive

-Use the version selector in the upper left of the page, to access archived known issues.
+To access archived known issues for an older version, use the version picker in the upper left of the page, and select the version of interest.

 ## Next steps